scipy-conference/scipy_proceedings/papers/dav_clark/clark_etal.rst

 Computing (BRC) have been supporting such use-cases, and have developed strategies that reduce the pain points that arise.
 We begin by describing the variety of concrete training and research use-cases in which our strategy might increase productivity, reuse, and reproducibility.
-We then introduce available tools for the “recipe-based” creation of computational environments, attempting to demystify and provide a framework for thinking about *devops* tools (along with explaining what “devops” means!).
+We then introduce available tools for the “recipe-based” creation of computational environments, attempting to demystify and provide a framework for thinking about *DevOps* tools (along with explaining what “DevOps” means!).
 These are somewhat widely used, but in an ad hoc manner.
 We proceed to provide a brief review of existing projects, and how they are using these technologies.
 In particular, we examine the success of [OSGeo-Live]_ in providing a standard environment for spatial data projects, both for script and software development, and for researcher evaluation of new tools.
 Given our thorough evaluation of a breadth of virtualization technologies and